derek-baker/electron-rp5217/README.md

     TO PUBLISH RELEASE:
         make changes
         run tests : npm run test
-        if the tests pass, increment version number appropriately in package.json, git commit and git push publish the release: npm run publish
+        if the tests pass, increment version number appropriately in package.json, git commit and git push(so that the changes are associated with the release) publish the release: npm run publish
 -->